damela/CS209A_AD_Project/Models_combined.md

 From the heatmaps of the tuned models, we can identify one of the most promissing models with respect to final diagnosis accuracy.
 While this model only uses data from a single $6$-month follow-up visit and the most minimal subset of predictors, it is still associated with $85.2$% accuracy on the prediciton of the diagnosis.
 Thus, it presents evident appeal to the medical community given its low cost and potential for early detection.

-For this particular, we examine the feature importance in the figure below.
+For this particular model, we examine the feature importance in the figure below.